mks42814/collegeProjects/README.md

 # collegeProjects

-This repository is dedicated to all the projects which are done while I was pursuing my BCA Graduation, I had two project papers in my syllabus of BCA, first one was in fourth semester (as Minor Project) and the other one in sixth semester.
-For the first one (i.e. Minor Project) I made a clone website of Suzuki Motorcycles India Pvt.
-Ltd. using HTML, CSS JavaScript and PHP and for sixth semester project I made an Android Game called “Fishie”.
+This repository is dedicated to all the projects that I completed while working toward my BCA degree.
+My BCA course syllabus included two project papers, the first of which was due in the fourth semester (as a Minor Project) and the second of which was due in the sixth semester.
+Using HTML, CSS, JavaScript, and PHP, I created a replica of the Suzuki Motorcycles India Pvt.
+Ltd. website for the first project (a minor project), and for the sixth semester project, I created the Android game "Fishie."